Aboriginals Protection and Restriction of the Sale of Opium Act 1897

-The Aboriginals Protection and Restriction of the Sale of Opium Act 1897 (Qld), was an Act of the Parliament of Queensland.
+The Aboriginals Protection and Restriction of the Sale of Opium Act 1897, was an act of the Parliament of Queensland.
 It was the first instrument of separate legal control over Aboriginal peoples, and was more restrictive than any contemporary legislation operating in other states.
 It also implemented the creation of Aboriginal reserves to control the dwelling places and movement of the people.

 Amendments and various pieces of replacement legislation were passed in the 20th century, but it was not until passage of the Aboriginal Land Act 1991 and Torres Strait Islander Act 1991 that the main features of the 1897 Act regarding control of land and people were replaced.

 Background

 By the late 19th century, many in Queensland believed that the Aboriginal peoples, greatly reduced in number because of dispersal, malnutrition, opium use, and infectious diseases, were a "dying race".
 Under pressure from the community, the Government of Queensland, commissioned Archibald Meston to assess the issue.
 Meston made a number of recommendations, some of which were the basis for the Aboriginals Protection and Restriction of the Sale of Opium Act 1897.
 Though the Act's creators considered it a solution to a short-term problem, its administrators used it as a device for social engineering and control.

 Public servants rather than politicians oversaw much of the decision-making.
 The individual appointed protectors for various communities had substantial autonomy in how they implemented the Act.

-The Act was influenced by the "Half-Caste Acts" (Note: Referring to mixed race people; a term now deemed offensive.) of Victoria and Western Australia (both passed in 1886).
+The act was influenced by the "Half-Caste Acts" (Note: Referring to mixed race people; a term now deemed offensive.) of Victoria and Western Australia (both passed in 1886).

 Effect

-The Act could be used to justify definitions of Aboriginality, but even with the help of the Act, they were often contradictory and generally subject to interpretation or variation throughout the first decades after Federation.
+The act could be used to justify definitions of Aboriginality, but even with the help of the Act, they were often contradictory and generally subject to interpretation or variation throughout the first decades after Federation.
 For example, in 1905, Queensland's Chief Protector of Aboriginals cited the Act to define a "half-caste" as "Any person being the offspring of an aboriginal mother and other than an aboriginal father – whether male or female, whose age, in the opinion of the Protector, does not exceed sixteen, is deemed to be an aboriginal".
 The Chief Protector described a "quadroon" as the "offspring" of a half-caste woman, by a "white, &c." (presumably other non-Aboriginal) father.

 This was the first instrument of separate legal control over Aboriginal people in Australia.
 According to historian Henry Reynolds, it "was far more restrictive than any [contemporary] legislation operating in New South Wales or Victoria and implemented a system of tight controls and closed reserves".